Skip to main content

 })(request, response);

-6. An example Incident from ServiceNow
+An example Incident from ServiceNow

-• Change the target to ServiceNow
+• Change the target to ServiceNow.

 • Paste the Webhook URL in the URL input field.
-In our case https://ven02658.service-now.com/api/arune/cape.
-This is a combination of the base (https://ven02658.service-now) and resource path (/api/arune/cape).
+In this case, use https://ven02658.service-now.com/api/arune/cape.
+This URL is a combination of the base (https://ven02658.service-now) and the resource path (/api/arune/cape).

-• Select the Authentication method for your webhook
+• Select the Authentication method for your webhook:

-• If None is selected proceed to the next step
+• If None is selected, proceed to the next step.

-• If Basic is selected, type in Username and Password and proceed to the next step
+• If Basic is selected, enter the Username and Password.

-• Click on Add
+• Click on Add.

-Editing Webhooks
+Editing webhooks

-• Click Save to save your changes
+• Click Save to save your changes.

-Deleting Webhooks
+Deleting webhooks

 In the Webhooks section, click on the webhook you would like to delete.